mdeguzis/documents/systems-engineer/hadoop/hadoop-projects/hive.md

 HiveQL is similar to many operations you'd use in SQL.
 As you can see below, manyt SQL, or SQL-like operations are supported.

+## Query editor (GUI view)

+* Take note of Excute/Explain/Save As
+* Explain will map out the excution of the query (much like optimizing in Microsof SSMS)
+* The right side "linker" icon will open a visual explanation, which looks more akin to SSMS
+*

-Some of the supported query operations:
+## Some of the supported query operations:

 * SELECT
 * WHERE
 * UNION ALL